-MENU:

 Who we are...

-Brad has acted professionally in Atlanta since 1983.
-He was selected by Atlanta Magazine in 2000 as Atlanta's Best Dramatic Actor and by Creative Loafing (another Atlanta publication) in 2001 as Atlanta's Best Actor.
-He has performed in over 20 productions at Atlanta's Alliance Theatre and is an Artistic Associate for the Georgia Shakespeare Theatre where he has acted in 45 productions over 22 seasons. .
-In addition, he has performed over the years at every professional theater in Atlanta including Actor’s Express, Horizon Theater, Theater Emory, Theatre in the Square, Theatrical Outfit and Georgia Ensemble Theatre.
-Brad celebrated his 500th performance of The Gospel of John on Good Friday evening, March 21st, 2008 (and has now completed over 600 performances worldwide.)
-He spent much of 2009 memorizing large portions of texts from Isaiah and Jeremiah for his 2010 premiere of Prophets, which began a U.S. tour later that year.
+Through the years, Brad has been selected by both Atlanta Magazine and Creative Loafing (another Atlanta publication) as Atlanta's Best Actor.
+He has performed in over 20 productions at Atlanta's Alliance Theatre (the lead producing theatre in the Southeast) and has been an Artistic Associate for Georgia Shakespeare Co., where he has acted in 50 productions over 24 seasons.
+In addition, Brad has performed over the years at every professional theater in Atlanta including Actor’s Express, Horizon Theater, Theater Emory, Theatre in the Square, Theatrical Outfit and Georgia Ensemble Theatre.

-Mark spent much of 2009/2010 creating the multimedia and sound design for Prophets.
-He is now designing multimedia for Red Letter Jesus (currently in development.)
-Mark is privileged to have served as Brad’s tour manager since 2003 and is the program technician at each performance.
-He also oversees promotion, maintains the performance website and creates the ongoing touring schedule.
+Mark Hickman captured the videography for Red Letter Jesus, Exodus and Apostle from 2011 through 2015 in Israel, Jordan, Egypt, the Sinai, Greece and Turkey.
+He created the multimedia design as well for all three performances.
+Mark has served as Brad’s tour manager since 2003 and is the program director at each performance.
+He also oversees promotion, maintains the performance website and creates the ongoing tour schedule.
 Mark has cherished his work over many years with Global Volunteers and Habitat for Humanity.
 Please visit www.globalvolunteers.org and www.habitat.org for a life-changing experience!

 (Staging for The Gospel of John and Website Design)